DevCheckOG/DevCheckOG/README.md

 <br/>

-“Knowledge is power that's why it becomes a master".
+“ Knowledge is power that's why it becomes a master ".

   </td>
   </tr>